tim-harding/soa-rs/README.md

 alignment requirements, whereas each SoA element only takes 72.
 This can mean better cache locality and lower memory usage.
 - SoA can be more amenable to vectorization.
-With SoA, multiple values can be direcly loaded into SIMD registers in bulk, as opposed to shuffling struct fields into and out of different SIMD registers.
+With SoA, multiple values can be directly loaded into SIMD registers in bulk, as opposed to shuffling struct fields into and out of different SIMD registers.

 SoA is a popular technique in data-oriented design.
 Andrew Kelley gives a